 West Coast, particularly Northern California

 Because the symptoms are random and vague (aside from a bull's-eye rash), Lyme disease can be hard to diagnose.
 Unfortunately, unless Lyme disease is treated promptly, it can also be difficult to cure.
-For these reasons, people living in high-risk areas can have considerable anxiety about Lyme disease, and doctors tend to over-diagnose and over-treat it.
+For these reasons, people living in high-risk areas should be knowledgeable about Lyme disease.

 Lyme disease is caused by bacteria transmitted through the bite of the tiny black-legged, or deer, tick found in the Eastern and Central U.S. and the western black-legged tick in the Pacific West.
 The riskiest months for Lyme disease are from May through September, when young ticks are likely to be biting.